Alfresco/docs-alfresco/search-enterprise/latest/admin/index.md

 * Increase resources for the server if CPU load or memory consumption is high.
 * Increase database pool if no connections are available.
 * Increase the number of threads if no threads are available.
-* Increase the number of Content Repository nodes in the cluster.
+* Increase the number of content repository nodes in the cluster.

 ### Content indexing performance